Mechanic’s Liens Are Frequently Misunderstood

 A Deep Understanding Of Construction Lien Law

-For more than two decades, we at the New York and New Jersey Law Offices of Michael P. Berkley, P.C., have been working with complex issues involving mechanic’s liens.
+For more than three decades, we at the New York and New Jersey Law Offices of Michael P. Berkley, P.C., have been working with complex issues involving mechanic’s liens.
 We’re ready to take our experience to help contractors file a mechanic’s lien, or to help property owners with discharging a lien if they feel the lien was filed frivolously or the amount is overstated.

 We understand that in this economy, every dollar is carefully accounted for.
 With our deep understanding of the lien law working with a focus on this since 1990, we have the experience needed to help owners understand if a lien is legitimate, to help contractors understand if they should file a lien and ensure filed liens will not be discharged based upon a legal technicality.